SinaHKazemi/Explaining-Complex-Energy-Systems/README.md

 ## Quick Start
 1. install python 3.11
+2. install one LP solver compatible with pyomo (Cplex for example)
 2. build a new virtual environment and activate it
 ```console
 > python -m venv env